 APriot: A computer program for Monte-Carlo simulations of cumulated error probabilities in ANOVA

 When conducting a psychological experiment it often is tempting to intermediately inspect data and then to decide whether to add further participants or to end the study.
-But we all know that intermediately inspecting statistical data is "forbidden" since there is an accumulation of alpha.
+But we all know that intermediately inspecting statistical data is a bad research practice since there is an accumulation of alpha.

-Interstingly, in medical research intermediate inspections of the data of a running experiment are widely spread.
+Interstingly, in medical research, intermediately inspecting the data of a running experiment is a widely spread practice.
 This is comprehensible since ethical reasons often forbid a new drug to be tested for a longer time than necessary.
-The test procedure is called "group-sequential" testing and is based on the idea that a correction value can be found for alpha such that the cumulated alpha error probability for multiple inspections does not exceed a predefined value, for example, .05.
+The test procedure is called "group-sequential testing" and is based on the idea that alpha can be adjusted so that the cumulated alpha error probability for multiple inspections does not exceed a predefined value, for example, .05.

-In psychology sequential testing is widely unknown.
+In psychology, sequential testing is widely unknown.
 One reason may be that the sequential tests known from medical research focus on statistical tests based on the normal distribution.
-This is suitable for testing the effectiveness of a new drug.
-There is one group of participants receiving the new drug and a control group.
-Within classical statistics a t-test would be conducted.
-With a number of participants not too small the t-distribution approximates the normal distribution and thus, a group-sequential test can be applied to correct alpha for multiple inspections of the data.
+This is suitable for testing the effectiveness of a new drug; there is one group of participants receiving the new drug and a control group receiving the older drug.
+Within classical statistics, a t-test would be conducted.
+With the number of participants being not too small, the t-distribution approximates the normal distribution and thus, a group-sequential test can be applied to correct alpha for multiple inspections of the data.

-It has been tried to make APriot as easy to use as possible.
-There is no need for the user to enter complex simulation parameters like matrices of means, standard deviations or correlations of residuals.
+I have tried to make APriot as easy to use as possible.
+There is no need for the user to enter complex simulation parameters.
 Instead, the user enters the data of an earlier study and APriot computes all parameters needed for conducting a simulation.

 I hope that APriot will help you to detect effects in a more economical way without the shortcoming of an inflated alpha error probability.